 Chief of Detectives and Support Services Russ ClitheroChief Russ Clithero is a native of Yakima, Washington.
 He graduated from Eastern Washington University in 1987 with a Bachelor's Degree in Recreation Management.
 Clithero began his career at KCSO in 1994 after having worked for two years as a Patrol Officer at Wapato Police Department (near Yakima).
-He has served as a Patrol Deputy and Traffic Investigations Deputy before being promoted to Sergeant in 2004.
+He served as a Patrol Deputy and Traffic Investigations Deputy before being promoted to Sergeant in 2004.

 Clithero has also served as a Field Training Officer, Emergency Vehicle Operations Course (EVOC) instructor, and SWAT Team Commander.
 Clithero remained on Patrol as a Sergeant for 10 years before being promoted again to Lieutenant in 2014.
-He has remained a Patrol Lieutenant until being promoted to Chief in August 2021 Clithero graduated in 2018 from the 272nd Session of the FBI National Academy in Quantico, Virginia.
+He remained a Patrol Lieutenant until being promoted to Chief in August 2021.
+Clithero graduated in 2018 from the 272nd Session of the FBI National Academy in Quantico, Virginia.
 He also graduated from Leadership Kitsap in 2014.